 What does it mean to be customer-obsessed?
 As Cliff Condon of Forrester Research makes the analogy in this video, it’s like being that really intense sports fan, and the customer is your team.
 “You need to be able to rattle off all the statistics, and you have to pore over every play they make with you, and if you’re good, you’re going be able to anticipate their next move.”

 Who wouldn’t want to be a customer-obsessed product development organization?
 But as those who have tried to transform internal processes to meet this imperative know, being customer-obsessed is different from being simply customer-driven.
-Customer obsession requires a renewed focus on every aspect of the customer journey – from the very conception of the software to its adoption and continued return on investment for its end users.
+Customer-centric product management requires a renewed focus on every aspect of the customer journey – from the very conception of the software to its adoption and continued return on investment for its end users.
 As such, our best efforts to infuse customer-obsession into our organizations are often met with technical and cultural hurdles that can seem impossible to surmount.

 As such, we must begin our journey to customer obsession with deep insight into usage.
 In part one of our “Building Better Applications with Software Analytics” series we look at specific use cases for software usage analytics in “Take the Guesswork Out of Product Management.”